farlee2121/DevEssentialsBlog/content/posts/2022-04-15-Value-Objects-and-Reusability.md

 date: "2022-04-15T00:00:00Z"
 tags:
 - Domain Driven Design
+title: Value Objects and Reuse
 ---

-# Value Objects and Reuse

 Looking for value objects among entity members is one of my favorite lessons from Domain Driven Design.
 Here's a quick overview.